SummaryRead the full fact sheet

 To date, there is no cure or commercially available vaccination for viral haemorrhagic fever.

-Trials of an experimental Ebola vaccine are ongoing and have shown promising results.
+are ongoing and have shown promising results.
 It is predicted that a vaccine for Ebola could be available by as soon as 2018.

 Treatment options for VHF may include: